samuelbruno33/ROS1_PID_Exercise/README.md

 # ROS1_PID_Exercise
-A simple PID exercise written in ROS1 with roscpp
+A simple PID exercise (with talker and listener) written in ROS1 with roscpp